Communications Directors Are Becoming More Critical to the Success of a Business

 Chief executives believe there is a need for true leadership.
 Core technical skills are important but these must now be supplemented by a better business mind-set as businesses need their communications people to look out across a business horizon as a true leader does, rather than just offering support and counsel.

-There are still many challenges, expectations and demands being made of communications directors in today’s organisations – from the need to be more business focussed and executive minded to being more digitally aware and more productive.
+There are still many challenges, expectations and demands being made of communications directors in today’s organisations – from the need to be more business focused and executive minded to being more digitally aware and more productive.

 “CEOs are looking for a strategic business adviser who sits at the inner core of the organisation.”

-Chief execuitve officers are certainly challenging the profession more and more; however, that doesn’t mean they are dissatisfied, it simply means that they are sending a clear signal to the profession to say that they think the function has much more to deliver because they are forecasting a vital future for it at the heart of their business.
+Chief executive officers are certainly challenging the profession more and more; however, that doesn’t mean they are dissatisfied, it simply means that they are sending a clear signal to the profession to say that they think the function has much more to deliver because they are forecasting a vital future for it at the heart of their business.

 Skills to drive value as a strategic business leader